CMS! is managed by Hannes as scientific project leader and Clara as organisational project leader.

-Some of the ongoing future plans already sound promising but we believe that there is a lot of work to do to help the political will to its big breakthrough.
+Some of the plans sound promising, but we are convinced that a lot of work lies ahead to help the political will to its big breakthrough.

-The team focuses on the efforts of the European Union for cooperative handling of urban solid waste and protecting the maritime ecosystem.
+The EU-Law Team focuses on the efforts of the European Union for cooperative handling of urban solid waste and protecting the maritime ecosystem.

 The aim of the work is to compare the relevant EU regulations and directives, other legal acts and new regulations on the basis of different factual issues regarding plastic littering in a comprehensive analysis.

-As marine litter is becoming a growing problem for the Mediterranean Sea and affects not only the coastal states, but the entire European Union, we consider it an important task for the Union to tackle the problem both from regulating land-based activities, as a developing a more structured approach and systematic collaboration on marine affairs.
+As marine litter is an increasingly urgent problem for the Mediterranean Sea and as it affects not only the coastal states, but the entire European Union, we consider it an important task for the Union to tackle the problem – notably by regulating land-based activities and developing a more structured approach and systematic collaboration on marine affairs.

 Corporate Social Responsibility (CSR)

-The CSR-Team at CMS! looks at the responsibilities of companies producing, utilizing and recycling or disposing plastic products.
+The CSR Team looks at the responsibilities of companies producing, utilising and recycling or disposing of plastic products.

-Therefore we analyse legal documents and initiatives regarding Corporate Social Responsibility such as the Global Compact, the Ruggie Principles, the OECD Guidelines, the CSR strategy of the European Union and have a look at CSR activities already applied in the plastic-related industry by examining sustainability reports and evaluating those measures.
+Therefore, we analyse legal documents and initiatives regarding Corporate Social Responsibility such as the Global Compact, the Ruggie Principles, the OECD Guidelines, the CSR strategy of the European Union as well as CSR activities already applied in the plastic-related industry by examining sustainability reports and evaluating taken measures.

 UN & OSCE

-We facilitate the communication and cooperation with universities and research institutes in countries bordering the Mediterranean Sea, as well as with NGOs, that address the problem of plastic waste pollution of the oceans.
-Thereby the team seeks to gather expertise on national provisions, which regulate inter alia the disposal and the recycling of plastic waste, notably where this has an impact on the marine environment.
+We facilitate the communication and cooperation with universities and research institutes in countries bordering the Mediterranean Sea, as well as with NGOs, that address the problem of marine plastic pollution.

-Also, the team invites legal scholars and (marine) biologists to cooperate on formulating legal policy recommendations and initiatives to tackle the problem.
+Also, the team invites legal scholars and marine biologists to cooperate on formulating legal policy recommendations and initiatives to tackle plastic littering.

 Transfer of knowledge increases the impact and dissemination of academic discussions and enriches the research.
-Thus the Social Media Team distributes news and research results regarding legislative developments that aim at reducing plastic in the mediterranean sea.
-Apart from that we encourage and give advice on how to contribute to a cleaner sea as a single person in his/her everyday life via different social media channels.
-In order to raise awareness we will organize events with national and international experts and stakeholders and publish fruitful discussions on our website.
+Thus, the Social Media Team distributes news and research results regarding legislative developments that aim at reducing plastic in the Mediterranean Sea.
+Also, we encourage and give advice on how to contribute to a cleaner sea as a single person in the everyday life via different social media channels.
+In order to raise awareness we will organise events with national and international experts and stakeholders and publish fruitful discussions on our website.